endymion1818/deliciousreverie/src/pages/post/svg-animation-on-hover-with-greensock.md

-+++
+---
-date = "2017-05-21T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "SVG Animation on Hover with GreenSock" description = "One thing I've tried to do more of is to use animations on frontend projects I've been involved with.
-GreenSock animation library is a great way of standardising and improving on animations that otherwise wouldn't be available on all browsers." categories = [
+date: "2017-05-21T15:21:21+01:00"
-  "development"
+description: One thing I've tried to do more of is to use animations on frontend projects I've been involved with.
+GreenSock animation library is a great way of standardising and improving on animations that otherwise wouldn't be available on all browsers.
-]
+draft: false
-tags = [
+tags:
-    "JavaScript",
+- JavaScript
-    "SVG",
+- SVG
-    "animation"
+- animation
-]
+title: SVG Animation on Hover with GreenSock

-+++
+---
 **One thing I've tried to do more of is to use animations on frontend projects I've been involved with.
 GreenSock animation library is a great way of standardising and improving on animations that otherwise wouldn't be available on all browsers.**

 Animations add another dimension to your projects that helps users and can provide either an extra bit of feedback, extra charachter, and even increase conversions.